na-na-hi/renget/archive/how2playba.md

 For your waifu?
 Of course.
 But besides that?

 Rerolling makes the game easier, but the game is pretty easy as is.
 It's like going from normal difficulty to easy.
 I personally didn't reroll and don't recommend it, but I have the advantage of being a day 1 player (and a dolphin that buys the monthlies).
 The reward for having a fully meta roster is also pretty negligible.
-You might get 1,5 extra rolls from raids and 6 extra rolls from pvp per month from tryharding, which isn't a lot when you get 100 rolls a month.
+You might get 1,5 extra rolls from raids and 6 extra rolls from pvp per month from tryharding, which isn't a lot when you get 100 rolls per month.

+That being said, there is a definite advantage to rerolling.
+Having a noob-stomper like Hibiki or Iroha makes the early phase of the game a lot more manageable, and having a buffer like Ako or Himari makes endgame content (raids) a lot more doable.

+Choose for yourself.

 >Is there pity?
 What's a spark
 There are 2 ways in gacha games to get a banner unit: spark and pity.
 With a spark you roll X amount of times (200 in BA) before you can redeem a guaranteed copy of the unit.
 With pity for every roll past Y rolls without getting a highest star unit you get an increased chance to roll one, up to a 100%.